What We Do

 Whether for school children in the inner city of Louisville, farmers in rural Central America, teachers in a European capital or human rights workers in Africa, the Muhammad Ali Institute offers pertinent training, research, and hands-on assistance in support of their interest in creating lasting and effective strategies for peace.

-The Ali Scholars—The Ali Scholars Program, offered by the Muhammad Ali Institute to full-time undergraduate University of Louisville students, is a unique 2-year experience combining training, research and service in the areas of social justice, violence prevention and peace building.
-A special feature of the Ali Scholars' experience is international travel to explore peace building and social justice in a different cultural, political, and economic reality.
+The Muhammad Ali Scholars - The Muhammad Ali Scholar Program, offered by the Muhammad Ali Institute to full-time undergraduate University of Louisville students, is a unique 2-year experience combining training, research and service in the areas of social justice, violence prevention and peace building.
+A special feature of the Muhammad Ali Scholars' experience is international travel to explore peace building and social justice in a different cultural, political, and economic reality.
 The students develop particular expertise in an area of the work that best connects to their skills, interests and abilities and conduct a research project in this "expert area."
-Equipped with a solid knowledge base and organizing skills, the Ali Scholars provide service hosting on-campus events, furthering the work of the Ali Institute and Ali Center, and designing and implementing social change projects.
+Equipped with a solid knowledge base and organizing skills, the Muhammad Ali Scholars also provide service by hosting on-campus events and implementing social change projects.
 Program students are expected to emerge with a values-based model of leadership, impacting their home communities, and ultimately their nations and the world.

 Service for Social Change Toolkit - The Service for Social Change Toolkit, based on the Institute's SeeRedNow Campaign, offers an intellectual framework for understanding some of the tough issues facing communities and guides practitioners through a process of designing service projects that seek to change conditions instead of just alleviating symptoms.
 The toolkit incorporates critical thinking, research, planning, and project management and helps individuals and organizations do transformational community-based work.